GiftXXVI/DSA_Show_Me_The_DS/README.md

 ## 4. Active Directory
 Uses recursion to search for user inside a group and all its subgroups and recursively inside subgroups to the lowest level.

+Inside each level of the hierarchy, the algorithm iterates through each item in the users list and returns True if the item matches the search term.

+Assuming

 ## 5. Blockchain
 Creates a blockchain using a linked list.
 The linked list is implemented as a class called Blockchain.
 It contains properties such as head and tail which track the head and tail nodes (Blocks) of the Blockchain.